 Further, even if the amount of iron in a third of a pound of red meat were excessive, the body has mechanisms that regulate iron absorption so that if the body is replete in iron, additional iron isn’t absorbed.
 These regulatory mechanisms break down in disorders such as hereditary hemochromatosis, but for most people (and again, especially premenopausal women), iron intake from reasonable amounts of red meat would not cause iron overload.
 So it’s unlikely that the high serum ferritin observed in the highest consumers of red meat is due to the heme iron content of meat.

-In summary, I still haven’t seen any convincing evidence that red meat contributes to inflammation, and there’s actually evidence that red meat decreases inflammation.
 And although iron overload can contribute to impaired glucose metabolism, red meat consumption does not cause iron overload in the absence of a disorder such as hereditary hemochromatosis.
 That said, if you do have iron overload, it’s a good idea to limit red meat consumption.